Birth of a New Day: Production

-Artwork and packaging
+Promotion and artwork

-Birth of a New Day features a default and an animated version of the artwork made by Brazilian art designer Gustavo Torres, known as Kidmograph, a Tumblr user and .gif producer who was previously well known in social media for producing other vaporwave art and for working with other mainstream artists.
-The artwork features the panoramic view of a futuristic cyberpunk city along with various signs written in Japanese: three of those representing the stylized name of the album, 新しい日の誕生, and two of those representing the stylized name of the duo behind the album, 2814.
-HKE stated that the number 2814 might be the number on the door of a hotel room in the year 2084, rather than the year"It's open to interpretation."
-The animated version includes the silhouette of a person looking through a window and animated rain drops.
+Birth of a New Day features artwork by Argentinian visual artist Gustavo Torres, under the alias Kidmograph.
+He was previously known for having worked with musical groups such as the Low Pros and Maroon 5, with Russo calling him "pretty talented".
+In 2021, he launched a series of new visual pieces relating to the album's cyberpunk themes as non-fungible tokens on Nifty Gateway Studio.
 The duo launched a campaign in November 2015 via Indiegogo in order to press the album on vinyl: 214 backers surpassed its goal within a month and it ended up 161% funded.
 They were able to press 1,000 copies of 2xLP 180-gram vinyl and, with the help of Bleep/Warp, ship them out to buyers worldwide.
 Backers of the campaign were also able to choose a perk that included a reissue of the original cassette release, limited to 50 copies.
 Both the cassette and vinyl releases included a bonus track, titled "Aftermath."
 Finally, the album was repressed on cassette in 2016 by the Not Not Fun Records label, limited to 80 copies.